Sting (musician): Personal life

 In a 2011 interview in Time, Sting said that he was agnostic and that the certainties of religious faith were dangerous.

 In August 2014, Sting donated money to the Friends of Tynemouth Outdoor Pool to regenerate the 1920s lido at the southern end of Longsands Beach in Tynemouth, northeast England, a few miles from where he was born.

 Sting follows a macrobiotic diet, meaning that he avoids processed foods.

+During his interview segment of the Artist's View documentary, Sting mentioned he is colour blind and finds black and white videos appealing because of his colorblindness.